I am a director of photography, based in London.

 My feature and broadcast credits include Sky, Showtime, ABC, BBC, Channel 5 and the Netflix Originals documentary, How To Rob A Bank, which reached the Netflix Global Top 10.

-I have shot commercial and corporate work for a range of brands including NSPCC, Kaspersky, Scouts, British Council, YMCA, Said Business School, Saudia Airlines, the National Cyber Security Centre and others.
+I have shot branded and commercial work for a range of brands including NSPCC, Scouts, British Council, YMCA, the National Cyber Security Centre and many others.
 Before that, as a camera operator for Pantenne, Playstation, Lush and others.

 I shoot a wide range of projects and work hard to find the right approach and visual style for each, building on deep prep.